ahtchow/CarND-PID-Control-Project-P7/README.md

   *  (d/dt) * CTE -> Change in Cross Track Error Overtime

 ### Twiddle Algorithm - Hyperparameter Tuning [τ_p, τ_i, τ_d]
-An common algorithm refered to the ["TWIDDLE" ALGORITHIM](https://martin-thoma.com/twiddle/) was implemented to search for the best hyperparameters in [τ_p, τ_i, τ_d].
+A common algorithm refered to the ["TWIDDLE" ALGORITHIM](https://martin-thoma.com/twiddle/) was implemented to search for the best hyperparameters in [τ_p, τ_i, τ_d].
 Here is pythonic pseudo code:

 ```bash
 # Choose an initialization parameter vector